-These are capacitor which have specif pins for positive and negative terminals.
+These are capacitors that have specif pins for positive and negative terminals.
 These are advised to be connected as the pins are defined, if connected in the wrong way it may malfunction or behave improperly.

-These are capacitors which are not defined for any polarity or terminals.
+These are capacitors that are not defined for any polarity or terminals.
 It can be connected in any position, it does not affect the behavior or malfunction like polar capacitors.

 On the basis of Material & Composition:

 These capacitors are the most basic ones, which are made of two simple conducting plates.
 These are mainly filled with air or left open so, that air acts as the dielectric.
 In this type, the capacitance can be changed by changing the dielectric or moving the plates away or near as needed.